xzjia/guideline/source_en/ArchitectureInDetail/DataAccessDetail/DataAccessJpa.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 | Escaping the values to be used as search criteria should be done for LIKE search.
 | Escaping for LIKE search can be done using ``org.terasoluna.gfw.common.query.QueryEscapeUtils`` class method of the common library.
-| For specifications of escaping in common library, refer to ":ref:`data-access-common_appendix_like_escape`" of ":doc:`DataAccessCommon`".
+| For specifications of escaping in common library, refer to ":ref:`data-access-common_appendix_like_escape`" of "

 For the escaping method provided by common library, see the description below.